lionjhs98/exclamation-mark-shows-satisfaction/README.md

 ##### Test Statistics : Difference in group means

-- They used difference in group means to see if mean ratings with exclamation mark is higher than the ones that do not.
+- We used difference in group means to see if mean ratings with exclamation mark is higher than the ones that do not.
 They want to see if ratings with exclamation mark would usually be higher than the ratings which do not.
 So, comparing the mean ratings would show them how big the difference is among them.

-- Since, they want to see which is higher or not, the difference has to be directional.
+- Since, We want to see which is higher or not, the difference has to be directional.
 So, they did not use absolute mean difference in this case.

 ##### Getting observed value